hiscaler/csv-go/README.md

 CSV For Golang
 ==============

-csv-go is csv/tsv file helper, current supported csv, tsv format.
+csv-go is csv/tsv/psv file helper, current supported csv, tsv, psv format.

 Use it to help you process data quickly.